 - Note your ideas, too!
 The feelings of hopelessness, helplessness, and apathy are part of the burnout.
 When you have ideas about professional progress and you write them down, you feel like you have a plan for your future and you’re being useful.

 - Make plans!
-Plan the major activities on a monthly basis, and then create to-do lists in accordance with them.
+Plan the major activities every month, and then create to-do lists by them.
 If you notice you’re doing too much work and there’s no personal space in your plan, it’s time to say no to some of the tasks being offered to you.

-- Hey; you can even start a blog, which will inspire you to write on a regular basis.
-It will help you get in touch with other people who are going through similar symptoms and feelings, and you’ll support each other
+- Hey; you can even start a blog, which will inspire you to write regularly.
+It will help you get in touch with other people who are going through similar symptoms and feelings, and you’ll support each other.

 When you feel like you’re letting time slip away from you, it’s hard to relax, isn’t it?
 You have to understand something once and for all: rest is productive!
 When you’re fully engaged in work and you don’t have time to rest and do the things you love, you’re driving yourself towards the edge.